timescale/docs/getting-started/queries.md

 ## Use ORDER BY to organize results

-In the previous section, you ordered the results of your query by time in descending order, so the most recent trades were at the top of the list.
+In the previous section, you saw a selection of rows from the table.
+Usually, you want to order the rows so that you see the most recent trades.
 You can change how your results are displayed using an `ORDER BY` statement.

 In this section, you query Tesla's stock with a `SELECT` query like this,